AarushAvutu/avutu_aarush_final_project/README.md

 An paragraph about your project and overview of use.

-Multiplayer game
-3D
+3D Maze Walkthrough
 objective: find treasure
-platformer
-powerups
-mobs?
+Improvements
+multilevel
+multiplayer (splitscreen)?
-everytime finds treasure at level theif comes and takes to next lvl? last lvl defeat theif infinte mode goes on and generates plats forever
+everytime finds treasure at level theif comes and takes to next lvl? last lvl defeat theif infinte mode goes on and generates mazes forever

 ## Getting Started

 ### Dependencies
-ursina libraries random
+Panda3D libraries
+Dependant
 MacOs
-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10

 ### Installing